 Now that we’ve given you some example meals, you just have a few more things to remember to ensure you engage in the most “successful cheat”.

 - Plan your cheat in advance: There is no such thing as being over-prepared.
 Plan as much of your cheat meal as possible.
 Set a time, date and even plan the meal you are going to eat, if possible.
 Have a night planned at a restaurant with your friends on Saturday night?
 Plan your cheat for that time.
 Check out the restaurants menu online to map out what you will order.
-Planning all of these things will keep you on track and make you less likely to make impulse decisions that could be potentially harmful to your results.
+Planning all of these things will keep you on track and make you less likely to make impulse decisions that could be potentially harmful to your results. (psst: we actually help tens of thousands of people get shredded by ship premium meal prep directly to their door.)

 - Kill it in the gym beforehand: If you go beast-mode during your training session prior to your cheat, you’ll feel like you earned it even more.
 This will minimize your fat gains because you empty the glycogen your body stores for energy during your workout.
 When you eat a cheat meal, you’ll load up on more glycogen, but it will go into those reserves instead of translating to extra fat on your body (in areas you probably don’t want it).
 Being active and burning calories is always a good thing– especially because your body will continue to burn even post workout, so that meal will amount to less calories.